Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 - developing and maintaining a claims register and statistical database for the purpose of providing management information

-- fixing the range within each insurer must file their premium and recommending to government the levies payable
+- fixing the range within which each insurer must file their premium and recommending to government the levies payable

 - contributing funds towards research and education to reduce the number of motor vehicle crashes and facilitate rehabilitation of injured people